-The Leaflet / brochure of the "Successful Story" has been designed and draft of is ready for validation from all stakeholders and same is attached as Annex-D to this report.
+Final Leaflet / brochure on the "Successful Story" has been designed and presented to NPC and client and same is attached as Annex-D to this report.
 This story of intervention under WCBA KP is related to a farmer located at village Barrawal, Tehsil Matta, District Swat while visit for this story was organized by the Directorate of Soil & Water Conservation, Swat-KP on 23 September 2021.
 A very good interaction among major stakeholders i.e. S&WC, farmers and ME&IE Consultants were noticed where beneficiary farmers explained to other fellow farmers with merits and demerits of this project.
 The difference between with and without interventions were very clearly observed with these farmers.